prateekbhatt/userjoy/apps/api/README.md

 ##### Notes:

 - Only auto notifications are stored in this.
-The manually created notifications are stored in the Message collection
+Manually created notifications are not allowed now.
 - A notification would be deleted once it has been seen by the user

 ### Conversation